-I was at the "Museo Internazionale delle Guerre Mondiali" (this is the true Italian name of this Museum!) for the first time only some weeks ago, following advice of my best friend!
+I was at the "Museo Internazionale delle Guerre Mondiali" (this is the true Italian name of this Museum!) for the first time only some weeks ago, following the advice of my best friend!

 I didn't know that to aspect.
 I was looking for a museum that could show to my customers some particular memorabilia, something difficult to find, something special.
 And I didn't find only a very particular and Unique Museum, but also very special and passionate new friends, Johnny and Filippo.